makesites/background-video/readme.md

 # CSS: background-video

-An HTML5 shim to support background videos as a CSS attrbute .
+An HTML5 shim to support background videos as a CSS attribute.

 ## Features